dhyan-aranha/Monsky/README.md

 Contributors (in alphabetical order): Dhyan Aranha, Pjotr Buys, Malvin Gattinger, Giacomo Grevink, Jan Hendriks, Thomas Koopman, Dion Leijnse, Thijs Maessen, Maris Ozols, Jonas van der Schaaf, Lenny Taelman

-In this project we formalize the following theorem:
+In this project we formalize and prove the following theorem:

-***Theorem (Monsky)*** : It is not possible to dissect a square into an odd number of triangles of equal area.
+***[Theorem (Monsky)](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/main_statement.lean)*** : It is possible to dissect a square into n triangles of equal area if and only if n not zero and even.

-We also formalize and prove the theorem that it is always possible to do this with an even number of triangles of equal area.

-***Theorem***: It is always possible to dissect a square into an even number of triangles of equal area.

-(This was carried out by Pjotr Buys in [Monsky_even](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/Monsky_even.lean))

 Below is a summary of our work with links to the relevant files in this repository.